-What is OpenVPN that makes it different from each of the above-listed VPN connection protocols?
+What is OpenVPN when compared to each of the protocols listed above?
 There’s really one big difference:

-OpenVPN was developed in 2001 as an open source project, which means that anyone can use and modify its code.
+OpenVPN was developed in 2001 as an open project, which means that anyone can use and critique its code.

 This has given rise to a community of programmers who regularly test, improve, and update the protocol.